Marcos10PL/to-do-list/README.md

 ## api for cookies

-The website uses a simple, lightweight JavaScript API for handling browser cookies which comes from:
+The website uses a simple, lightweight JavaScript API for handling browser cookies which comes from: <br>
 -- https://github.com/js-cookie/js-cookie

 ## tech